gzhang-gz/gzhang/content/publication/CCIS-2019/index.md

 ---
-title: 'Two efficient values of cooperative games with graph structure based on τ -values'
+title: 'Characterizations of the Position Value for Hypergraph Communication Situations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here